 Which is why, when Rustin alerted me to the existence of this piece, I cursed inwardly: because I knew I'd have to hit the car aisle and become one of those guys, if only for a little while.

 Designer: Hot Wheels

 Specialty: Speedy street pickup, with exposed air intake, plus fig passenger notches and spots to hang on.
 Riders welcome.
 Can you figure out where?

 With absolutely no fanfare or promotion, Mattel made a car intended to "play nice" with Lego.
-It's a sleek red pickup truck with translucent blue windows, a front-end like and the familiar Hot Wheels logo on the sides.
+It's a sleek red pickup truck with translucent grey windows, a front-end like a muscle car and the familiar Hot Wheels logo on the sides.
 The logo is pixelated - aka, "blocky," befitting an unofficial Lego truck - and the wheels have oversized yellow rims.
 A rounded roll bar starts over the doors, and runs all the way around the bed of the truck.
 The engine's "exposed air intake" is two raised tubes coming up out of the hood, and there are two matching bumps in the bed of the truck.

 The bumps are the studs that Legos can attach to (in theory, at least - Mattel doesn't have the same tight tolerances that Lego does, so the fit can be a little loose), and the "roll bar" is sized to be gripped by Lego Minifig hands.
 There's a hole in the bottom of the truck that a stud can fit into, and a sculpted design beneath the engine that looks like the underside of a 2x4 brick.
 It's not directly under the air intakes, but it's close enough that you get what they were going for.